Harper Fowlkes House in Savannah, GA

 The house has a long history and has passed through many hands throughout the years.
 The first renovation began in 1895 and was completed the next year.
 The renovation was extensive and increased the property by $6,000.
 The second renovation was done in 1905.
 The property was trusted to the Society of the Cincinnati in the State of Georgia in 1985.

 The historic district is filled with many attractions including the Harper Fowlkes House.
 The house is not far from the Savannah Civic Center and The Savannah College of Art and Design.
-Even though the mansion is not the most well known attraction, visitors will not be disappointed with the time spent touring the gardens as well as the house.
+Even though the mansion is not the most well known wonder, visitors will not be disappointed with the time spent touring the gardens as well as the house.

 Chatham Artillery's Washington Guns